Frequently asked questions

 • We travel mostly along sheltered waters with minimal motion.
 Only one stretch — about 8 hours long — occasionally has larger swells (the biggest I’ve experienced is around 4–5 feet).
 After that, it’s calm again for the remainder of the expedition.
 On our most recent trip, a guest prone to seasickness took Ondansetron, which eased her nausea within minutes.
 (Note: in Australia, Ondansetron requires a prescription.)

 • Not in the usual sense.
-What we offer is not a fixed “tour,” but a true expedition.
-We do provide an overall route (shown on the Expeditions page of our website), which takes in the region’s highlights — whale sharks, pristine reefs, leatherback turtles, rainforest treks, etc.
+What I offer is not a fixed “tour,” but a true expedition.
+I do provide an overall route (shown on the Expeditions page of our website), which takes in the region’s highlights: whale sharks, pristine reefs, leatherback turtles, rainforest treks, etc.

 • Yes, the whale sharks aren’t seasonal.
 The only time of year they become harder to find is during the Idul Fitri (Eid) holiday, when the Bagans — the traditional fishing platforms — are absent from the bay.